Pointwise convergence to initial data of heat and Hermite-heat equations in Modulation Spaces: Introduction

-In this paper, we aim to analyze the pointwise convergence behavior of the solution of \eqref{eq9} and \eqref{eq39} when the Cauchy data in weighted modulation spaces.
+The concept of modulation spaces was introduced in the pioneering work of H. Feichtinger \cite{feichtinger1983modulation} in the early 1980s, and has since become an integral tool in both pure and applied mathematics (see, for example, \cite{wang2011harmonic, HGF2006, KassoBook, FabioBook, GroBook, ToftMI, wang2007global,EFJFA, FabioJFA, Bhimani2016, CorderoPsDO, IvanTraAMS, cardona2024anharmonic}).
 In order to define these spaces, the idea is to impose integrability conditions on the short-time Fourier transform (STFT) with respect to a test function from the Schwartz space $\mathcal{S}$.
 Specifically, let $0\neq \phi \in \mathcal{S}$ and $f \in \mathcal{S}^{\prime}$(tempered distributions), then the STFT of $f$ with respect to $\phi$ is defined as